iotaledger/wasp/documentation/docs/guide/chains_and_nodes/running-a-node.md

 ## Goshimmer Provider

-For the wasp node to communicate with the L1 (Tangle/Goshimmer Network), it needs access to a Goshimmer node with the TXStream plugin enabled.
+For the Wasp node to communicate with the L1 (Tangle/Goshimmer Network), it needs access to a Goshimmer node with the TXStream plugin enabled.
 You can use any publicly available node, but the instructions on how to run your own node follows:

 The `goshimmer` command must be compiled from the Goshimmer repository: